baloise/resteasy-test/README.md

 # ResteasyTest
-RestEasyTest provides a convenient way to test JAX-RS resource in your JUnit test.
-It allows you to define you're REST endpoints in a JUnit tests and verify that you're exposed resources work properly.
-RestEasyTest is similar to [JerseyTest](https://github.com/jersey/jersey/blob/master/test-framework/core/src/main/java/org/glassfish/jersey/test/JerseyTest.java) but uses [Resteasy](https://resteasy.github.io/) as provider.
-The dependencies used are the same artifacts as in JBoss EAP / WildFly.

-It uses [undertow](http://undertow.io/) as ServletContainer, [Resteasy](https://resteasy.github.io/) as JAX-RS implementation and [jackson2](https://github.com/FasterXML/jackson) for JSON serialization.
+ResteasyTest provides a convenient way to test JAX-RS resource in your JUnit test.
+It allows you to define you're REST endpoints in JUnit tests and verify that the exposed resources work properly.
+RestEasyTest is similar to [JerseyTest](https://github.com/jersey/jersey/blob/master/test-framework/core/src/main/java/org/glassfish/jersey/test/JerseyTest.java) but uses [Resteasy](https://resteasy.github.io/) as provider and is not as feature rich.
+The dependencies used are the same as in JBoss EAP / WildFly.
+These are [undertow](http://undertow.io/) as ServletContainer, [Resteasy](https://resteasy.github.io/) as JAX-RS implementation and [jackson 2](https://github.com/FasterXML/jackson) for JSON support.

-# Gettings started
+# Setup dependencies
 Because ResteasyTest isn't available as Maven dependency in the Maven Central Repository yet, you need to include it in your project yourself.
 If demanded, I will make the effort to include it.

-## Maven dependencies
 To get ResteasyTest running, you need to include the following Maven dependencies in your pom.xml in your `<dependencies></dependencies>` section:
 ```
 <dependency>